lantunes/mountain-car-continuous/README.md

 - the class of interest is rl.reinforce.agent.TFNeuralNetStochasticPolicyAgent
 - the optimization is done in minibatches, and the batches are shuffled

-- the plot below represents the average reward after 10 trials:
+- the plot below represents the average total reward for each episode over 10 trials:

 ![Avg.
 Reward](https://raw.githubusercontent.com/lantunes/mountain-car-continuous/master/util/gaussian-policy-gradient-10-runs.png)

-(MountainCarContinuous-v0 defines "solving" as getting average reward of 90.0 over 100 consecutive trials.) <!-- .element height="10%" width="10%" -->
+(MountainCarContinuous-v0 defines "solving" as getting average reward of 90.0 over 100 consecutive trials.) <!-- .element style="max-width:50%" -->